INSPIRE data sets and services for a pan-European gazetteer (for the European ODP)

 Sulev from Estonian Land Board

-#17 Updated by Michael Lutz about 5 years ago
+#17 Updated by Michael Lutz over 5 years ago

 Feedback received from Switzerland (Pasquale.DiDonato@swisstopo.ch):